 How Resource Leveling Works in LiquidPlanner

 1. Set availability.

-In LiquidPlanner, all team members should have their daily availability set, using their best-case average.
-For example, if you work from 8 a.m. to 5 p.m. and take an hour lunch, you might set your availability for eight hours per day.
+Working Times should represent the number of hours you have each day for your assignments in LiquidPlanner.
+For example, if you work from 8 a.m. to 5 p.m. and take an hour away for lunch, you would set your availability for eight hours per day.

 3. Assign work.

 Be sure to assign every task to the people who are actually doing the work.
 If you have items that are unassigned–or if everything is assigned to the PM–you’re not getting the full view of how you’re allocating resources on the team.

 Some work is more important than other work and should be planned and executed first.
 Arrange all projects and tasks in priority order from first to be completed to last.

 With priority order set, LiquidPlanner considers each team member’s availability and the work assigned in order to calculate an expected start and finish date for each task.
 In other words, their work is automatically scheduled and LiquidPlanner tells you when your team members can realistically deliver a project based on their workload and capacity.
 Furthermore, if they can’t complete the work by your targeted finish, you’ll see the risk right away and be able to solve for it early.
 How great is that?!

 To see this in action, let’s look at a project with a Target Finish date set for April 10th.
 After assigning, estimating, and prioritizing the tasks, we see that the project is expected to miss the target finish date.
 The problem is Rachel’s task isn’t expected to finish until April 15th.